VW ID.5 GTX Concept Teased Ahead Of September Debut In Munich

 Visually, the prototype doesn’t look that much different from the ID.4 GTX, especially at the front where the fascias are basically identical.
 At the back, though, it’s a different story thanks to the sloped C-pillars and the wide horizontal lines underlined by the LED taillights with a 3D design effect.

 The ID.5 GTX concept will be powered by two electric motors, one for each axle, and we expect the system’s combined output to be around 295 horsepower (220 kilowatts).
-That’s how much power the mechanically identical ID.4 GTX is making, and in the ID.5’s case, a large lithium-ion battery will provide a range between charges of up to 309 miles (497 kilometers).
+That’s how much power the mechanically identical ID.4 GTX is making, and in the ID.5’s case, a large lithium-ion battery will provide a range between charges of up to 309 miles (497 kilometers) measured by the WLTP cycle.

+It's worth noting that the newest addition to VW's ID lineup will have a slightly bigger range per charge compared to the ID.4 GTX (298 miles/480 km per WLTP).
+Both use the same 77-kWh battery pack, though VW says the numbers may vary for the production version depending on the specification.

 Volkswagen says it will launch the production version of the electric coupe-crossover concept at some point next year when it will become the brand’s second production GTX model.
 Both the ID.4 GTX and ID.5 GTX are part of the automaker’s ambitious plan to increase the share of all-electric cars in all its European sales to 70 percent by 2030.